fraterenz/rustlings/NOTES.md

 It's easier because you can iterate very often while writing code the write-compile-correct cycle using `cargo run`: this commands will remove lots of bugs by indicating errors at compile time != python.
 In this way, it's easier to test also, since most of the errors are already caught. :)

-Great package managing system `cargo` that allows a identitical and consistent respecting the requirements specified in the `Cargo.tolm` so Rustaceans are able to write smaller projects that are assembled from a number of packages. :)
+Great package managing system `cargo` that allows a identical and consistent respecting the requirements specified in the `Cargo.tolm` so Rustaceans are able to write smaller projects that are assembled from a number of packages. :)

 https://blog.discord.com/why-discord-is-switching-from-go-to-rust-a190bbca2b1f :) :)